Hair sheep primer

 Compared to most conventional breeds of wooled sheep, hair sheep tend to have superior reproductive qualities.
 They reach puberty early and have high rates of fertility and fecundity.
 They are less seasonal than most wooled sheep and breed back more quickly.
 They're good mothers and milkers.
 Their lambs are usually lively and vigorous.
 Males tend to be aggressive breeders.

 With good management, most hair sheep breeds are capable of producing lamb crops in excess of 200 percent.
 They are suitable for accelerated or fall lambing programs.
 At the same time, it is important to remember that differences exist not only between breeds, but within breeds as well.
+Health, nutrition and management also have large effects on flock reproduction.

 Feeding hair sheep